agilere-workshop/agilere-workshop.github.io/keynote.md

 ---
 layout: page
-title: Keynote: Markus Meuten &mdash; The future of requirements engineering in the agile era
+title: Keynote by Markus Meuten
 ---

 ## A FAREWELL OR A NEW DIRECTION?
 The future of requirements engineering in the agile era